Download Constitution and Bylaws [pdf]

-Sec.
-2 Eligibility Failure of a retiring officer to turn over properties, records or funds will result in that person being designated a member not in good standing.
-(See Article 1, Section 4 d)
+Failure of a retiring officer to turn over properties, records or funds will result in that person being designated a member not in good standing.
+(See Article I, Section 3)

 The Board of Governors shall appoint a Nominating Committee before May 1st of each year.
 The committee shall consist of three (3) members (one of whom shall be designated Chairman) and two (2) alternates.
 All Committee members shall be Regular members in good standing but no more than one (1) may be a member of the current Board of Governors.

-The Nominating Committee may conduct its business by mail.
+The Nominating Committee may conduct its business by teleconference, mail, fax and email.

-The nominating Committee shall nominate, from among the eligible Regular members of the Club, one candidate for each office, for each open position on the Board inaccordance with Articles III, Section 2 of these By-laws, and for Delegate to the American Kennel Club, and shall obtain in writing the acceptance of each such nominee.
+The Nominating Committee shall nominate, from among the eligible Regular members of the Club, one candidate for each office, for each open position on the Board in accordance with Articles III, Section 2 of these Bylaws, and for Delegate to the AKC, and shall obtain in writing the acceptance of each such nominee.

 The Committee shall submit before June 10th, its slate of candidates to the Secretary who shall mail the list, including the full name and address of each nominee, to each member in good standing by July 1st.
 This will allow additional nominations to be made by the members if they so desire.